peterkelly/mini-prototype/README.md

 By default, `mini` processes the following tasks:

-- parse-program, parse the input file as a Mini program
+- `parse-program`, parse the input file as a Mini program
-- generate-constraint, generate the typing constraint of this program
+- `generate-constraint`, generate the typing constraint of this program
-- solve-constraint, solve this constraint
+- `solve-constraint`, solve this constraint
-- print-env, print the types of the toplevel definitions
+- `print-env`, print the types of the toplevel definitions

 These tasks are optional:

--  print-program, pretty-print the parsed program
+-  `print-program`, pretty-print the parsed program
--  parse-constraint, parse the input file as a typing constraint not as a Mini program
+-  `parse-constraint`, parse the input file as a typing constraint not as a Mini program
--  print-constraint, print the typing constraint
+-  `print-constraint`, print the typing constraint

 The options of `mini` enable the use of these optional tasks: